KindleTools/KindleClippingsToJEX/README.md

 ## Future Improvements
 The following features are planned for upcoming releases to further enhance the "Zen" experience:

-- **Bulk Tagging**: Add option to apply tags to multiple selected notes at once via the context menu.
-- **Search Book Online**: Context menu option to quickly search for a book's metadata or cover on Goodreads/Google based on the title.
+- **🔌 Direct Joplin Sync**: Button to send notes directly to the running Joplin app via its local API (Port 41184), skipping the file import step.
+- **👁️ "New Only" Filter**: Checkbox to toggle between showing "All History" and "New Clippings Only" (since last import).
+- **🪟 State Persistence**: Remember window size, position, and column widths between sessions.
-- **📅 Reading Timeline**: A visual heatmap or bar chart to visualize your reading habits over time (e.g., "When did I read the most?").
+- **📅 Reading Timeline**: A visual heatmap or bar chart to visualize your reading habits over time.
-- **🏷️ Tag Cloud & Drag-and-Drop**: A sidebar showing your most used tags.
-Simply drag a tag onto a note to assign it instantly!
+- **Tag Cloud & Drag-and-Drop**: Sidebar with most used tags for quick assignment.
-- **👁️ Markdown Preview**: Toggle between the raw text editor and a rendered Markdown preview to see exactly how your notes will look in Joplin.
-- **🔍 Smart Search**: Advanced filtering capabilities, such as `book:Dune` or `tag:philosophy` for power users.
+- **Smart Search**: Advanced filtering like `book:Dune` or `tag:philosophy`.
-- **⚠️ Confidence Indicator**: Visual cues (colors or icons) in the table to clearly highlight rows marked as "duplicates" before you clean them.
-- **🔔 Update Checker**: Automatically notify when a new version is available on GitHub.
-- **⌨️ Global Shortcuts**: Add keyboard shortcuts (Ctrl+O, Ctrl+Q) for faster navigation.
+- **Global Shortcuts**: Keyboard shortcuts (Ctrl+O, Ctrl+S) for power users.
-- **ℹ️ About Dialog**: A dedicated screen with version info, credits, and license details.

 ## 💡 Troubleshooting